jelubini/numerical-mooc/README.md

-#Practical Numerical Methods with Python
+﻿#Practical Numerical Methods with Python

+This is my edit.

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by:
 - [Lorena A. Barba](http://lorenabarba.com), George Washington University, USA